Why Am I Losing Sensitivity In My Penis?

-As if men with diabetes need another reason to keep their blood sugar levels under control—heart disease, kidney disease, eye complications among them—here's another one: Your penis could go numb.
+As if men with diabetes need another reason to keep their blood sugar levels under control—heart disease, kidney disease, eye complications among them—here's another one: You could lose sensitivity in your penis.

 While it's normal for some diminished penis sensitivity to accompany age, the culprit could be a chronic condition.
-Along with injury, surgery, psychological issues and erectile dysfunction (ED), metabolic conditions such as diabetes or neurological conditions such as multiple sclerosis (MS) can cause a man to lose some of that lovin' feeling.
+Along with injury, surgery, psychological issues and erectile dysfunction (ED), metabolic conditions such as diabetes or neurological conditions such as multiple sclerosis (MS) can cause a man to lose some of that sensitivity in his dick.

 Unfortunately, this phenomenon can be difficult to diagnose and treat, even giving urologists some pause.